firefox35/cup-of-joe/README.md

 Welcome to Cuppa Joe

-We provide wonderful aroma's and taste's of coffee's from the four corners of the world that taste heavenly.
-In the quest to bring coffee lovers wanting more from us each time and have an experience like nowhere else.
+We provide wonderful aroma's and taste's of coffee's from all over the four corners of the world, that taste heavenly.
+In the quest to bring coffee lovers wanting more each time they visit us and having an experience like nowhere else.

 This is the link to the live version of Cuppa Joe  [Here](https://cuppa-joe-0dbd4cd33d7f.herokuapp.com/)